Can stress make it harder to get pregnant?

 How To Test Your Fertility

-You can check to see if your hormones are fluctuating as expected across your entire menstrual cycle with our innovative Female Hormone Mapping product.
+You can check to see if your hormones are fluctuating as expected across your entire menstrual cycle with our innovative, advanced female hormone blood test, MyFORM™.

 Practice some relaxation techniques to help relieve any tension you may have.
 Some good examples include: